stoo-cloud/stoo-cloud.github.io/python-on-m1-native-macbook-pro/index.md

 $ ln -s pip3 pip
 ```

-Dont forget to re-hash again
+Don't forget to re-hash in the zsh shell again.
 ```Shell
 $ hash -r
 ```

-So now we have the everything
+So now we have the everything ready, a final check.

 ```Shell
 % which python3